Comparing Basswood and PVC Plantation Shutters

 PVC, or Polyvinyl chloride, is a man-made synthetic plastic that is used in many different forms of building.
 When used to make plantation shutters, it brings absolute functionality without sacrificing on appearance or style.

-PVC shutters are very strong and durable.
+PVC shutters in Australia are very strong and durable.
 They are also made with an aluminium core, which only adds to their overall strength.
 PVC shutters are moisture resistant and will not degrade even in the harshest Australian weather.
 This makes them a good choice not only for the windows in your kitchen, bathroom and laundry but also as exterior window coverings.
 In addition, PVC shutters possess great insulation properties, helping you control the light and heat that enters your home from the sun.
 This will have a direct impact when it comes to your air conditioning bills during those hot summer days.

 As well as all of their great practical qualities, PVC plantation shutters don’t sacrifice on aesthetics.
 While they don’t possess the same look as wood, they can be painted to match your home’s interior.